rdhhauzan/shelfdb/README.md

 ShelfDB — Tiny JSON Document DB
 ================================

 ShelfDB is a tiny self-hosted JSON document database with an append-only journal, periodic compaction, REST API, and CLI.
-No external dependencies; just clone, install, and run.
+No external dependencies.

 Features
 - Fastify REST API